-Love Him To Death
+Love Him to Death

-by Liz Dolan
+Fiction by Liz Dolan

-Gerard was in a room by himself across from the nurses' station, an oblong counter with computers and TV monitors which during the day was a hubbub of voices and phones ringing.
-Ellen asked if her grandson could be moved to another room?
+Gerard was in a room by himself across from the nurses' station, an oblong counter with computers phones and TV monitors which during the day was a hubbub of nurses' and doctors' voices and phones ringing.
+Ellen asked the head nurse, "Can my grandson be moved to another room?"

-"He just left the NICU," the nurse said, "He has to be monitored closely."
-His tiny body was hooked up to wires connected to machines with buttons and digital numbers.
+"He just left the NICU," she said, "He has to be monitored closely."
+His tiny body was hooked up to wires connected to machines with rows of buttons and digital numbers.
 A feeding tube slipped down his throat into his stomach.
 An IV fed him fluids and medications.
-A stuffed kookaburra lolled in the corner of his crib.
+A stuffed kookaburra lolled in the corner of his crib in the warm room.
+He looked like a failed science experiment.
 It almost turned Ellen's stomach to look at him.
-When his mother was born, she was ruddy-cheeked and had a full head of black hair.
+When his mother, Jane, was born, she was ruddy-cheeked and had a full head of black hair.
+Ellen's best friend had said, "I' ve never seen such a beautifully formed newborn."